Mark de Mori

-Mark de Mori (born 11 February 1982) is a Croatian professional boxer of Australian descent, who fights at heavyweight.
+Mark de Mori (born 11 February 1982) is an Australian professional boxer.

 Early life and amateur career

 De Mori grew up in the suburbs of Perth.
 He was supposedly deaf until the age of four and suffered chronic asthma attacks throughout his childhood and early teenage years.
-Whilst recovering, he became increasingly drawn to boxing and taught himself to box by watching videos and attempting to recreate the moves he saw in his father's garage.
+Whilst recovering, he became increasingly drawn to boxing and taught himself to box by watching videos and attempting to recreate the moves.
 De Mori took part in 11 fights during his time as an amateur, winning all.

 Although lessened, De Mori's asthma remains.
 He says that his private gym, the Odjebi training centre in Split, "has a good climate and is really good for my asthma".